-This is not too bad, actually, because most mathematicians don't have much to say either (except for a few common distributions).
-But, it is useful to have at least a vague understanding of how non-normal distributions are distributed; the main tool for this is the Chebyshev inequality, which comes from the Markov inequality.
+This is not too bad, actually, because most mathematicians don't have much to say either.
+But, it is useful to have at least a vague understanding of how non-normal distributions are distributed;

+the main tool for this is the Chebyshev inequality, which comes from the Markov inequality.
 So, let's take a look at these two.
 First the Markov inequality.